-5FM radio host, Linda Mbuso (30), has been very outspoken about mental illness and with a degree in psychology, he hopes to help end the suffering.
+5FM radio host, Linda Mbuso (30), has been very outspoken about mental illness in the black community, and with his degree in psychology, he hopes to end the suffering in the community.

 By: Thanduxolo “Thandz” Buti

 Since landing his first big radio break on YFM, in 2009, Linda has used radio as a way to have insightful and sometimes uncomfortable, but imperative, conversations.

 His inquisitive, charming and hilarious nature, has seen him cultivated a cult following as the host of 5FM Nights, every Monday to Thursday (7-10 pm) on 5FM.

 Born in Pimpville (Soweto), he had his first introduction to radio as a Deputy Head Boy at Holy Family College, in Parktown.
 “The attraction came with knowing that I could speak to hundreds and thousands of people in one go and have a positive influence on their day,” He tells Blacklight.